Lübbenau: Brandenburg’s Marvel in the Spree Forest

 From Berlin, racing down the Autobahn some 80 kilometers (50 miles) will take the sophisticated tourist to Lübbenau, one of Brandenburg’s many picturesque spots.
 Down here it is all about channels, boats and pickles.

 Lübbenau dates back to the year 1301.
 Scripts from back then mention it as a castle.
 In the past 700 years, it has been converted to a beautiful tourist destination.
-The historic center of this town with 16,000 inhabitants is surrounded by nice gardens and little channels.
+The historic center of this town with around 16,000 inhabitants is surrounded by nice gardens and little channels.